cannawen/vassal-gloomhaven-instructions/README.md

 - Click `Dungeon -> Dungeon Board` and move your character token to your starting position
 ## Play a turn
 - Each player chooses two cards to play from their hand, and drags them onto the Main Board
-- Click `Dungeon -> Enemy Board` (prepopulated from `Setup Enemy Deck`) and drag a facedown enemy card to the discard pile
+- Click `Dungeon -> Enemy Board` and drag a facedown enemy card to the discard pile
 - Resolve turn in initiative order, dragging and dropping hexes on the room tile as appropriate
 - When the turn is done, drag your two cards onto your Player Board (discard, persistent effect, or lost pile as appropriate)
 - If you click on `Token` you can drag money, status effects, damage, and summons onto the board.
 You can also add curses/blesses to your deck
+- Click `Dungeon -> Element Board` to modify elements

 # Troubleshooting
 "My `P2/P4 Hand` button is greyed out"